mattbrictson/mighty_test/README.md

 Now you can run mighty_test with `bin/mt`.

 > [!TIP]
-> **When installing mighty_test in a Rails project, make sure to put the gem in the `:test` Gemfile group.** Although Rails has a built-in test runner (`bin/rails test`) that already provides a lot of what mighty_test offers, you can still use `bin/mt` with Rails projects for its unique `--watch` mode and CI `--split` feature.
+> **When installing mighty_test in a Rails project, make sure to put the gem in the `:test` Gemfile group.** Although Rails has a built-in test runner (`bin/rails test`) that already provides a lot of what mighty_test offers, you can still use `bin/mt` with Rails projects for its unique `--watch` mode and CI `--shard` feature.

 ## Rake Integration (Non-Rails)